-Specialised Shell Configuration, or SSC, is a process which mixes DW's various Collector's Series shell options to create the ideal kit.
+Specialised Shell Configuration, or SSC, is a process which mixes DW's various Collector's Series shell options to create the ideal drum kit.
 By exploiting the differences in construction methods across individual drums, DW claims to be able to maximise sonic qualities.

 This particular kit - the first SSC kit to reach the UK - was assembled by DW's master drum designer John Good.

 To fully appreciate the SSC concept, some familiarity with DW's shell designs is required.
 The standard Collector's Series shell consists of seven plies, each 1/36" thick, with the plies cross-laminated in the usual manner.
 The outer layer of ply runs horizontally around the shell.

 "In performance the snare was close to orchestral - it gave perfect responses even when played right in the edge with the lightest of touches."

 After much experimenting, John Good came up with the VLT or Vertical Low Timbre shell.
 VLT shells include another layer of ply, making a total of eight, with the plies arranged so that the grain of the inner and outer plies runs vertically.
 This encourages the shell to vibrate more freely, resulting in a lowered fundamental tone.